huml-lang/website/content/specification.md

 # HUML specification

 HUML is a machine-readable markup language with a focus on readability by humans.
-It is heavily inspired by YAML and shares significant similarities, but eliminates its complexities, ambiguities, and footguns.
-It is strict not just with indendentation, but aspects such as preceding and trailing spaces, specifically to ensure consistent form across contexts.
+It is heavily inspired by YAML and shares significant similarities, but without its complexities, ambiguities, and footguns.
+It is strict about indendentation and spaces, specifically to ensure consistent form across contexts.

-HUML is ideal for documents, datasets, and configuration files amongst other things.
+HUML is ideal for documents, datasets, and configuration files.

 ## Motivation

 - HUML was primarily born out of the numerous frustrations with YAML, where one easy-to-miss, accidental indentation can dangerously change the semantics of a document.
-- JSON is universal, but lacks comments, is verbose, and is not strict to enforce form for readability.
+- JSON is universal, but lacks comments, does not have a strict form to for consistent readability across contexts, and has comma related ambiguities.
 - Other popular markup languages such as TOML and HCL are configuration oriented.
 NestedText is an interesting approach, but is too primitive to be suitable for wider usecases.

-Ultimately, a new markup language is a subjective endevaour as evidenced by YAML's original "*Yet Another ...*" name from 2001.
-HUML borrows facets from many existing languages with the primary focus on enforcing human redability and accessibility.
+Ultimately, a new markup language is a subjective endevaour (it was even in 2001, as evidenced by YAML's original name, "*Yet Another ...*").
+HUML looks like YAML, but borrows characteristics from many existing languages with the primary focus on enforcing human redability and accessibility.

 ---